calipho-sib/nextprot-docs/news/2022/03/07/New release with updated peptide and expression data.md

 ##New predictions of protein functions

 Function predictions for 1 additional entry ([NX\_P0C7W6](../entry/NX_P0C7W6/function-predictions)) are now available.
-There are now 29 entries with function predictions listed in the [functional proteome project](../about/functional-proteome-project) page.
+This brings the total number of entries with function predictions to 29 entries.
+Entries with function predictions are listed in the [functional proteome project](../about/functional-proteome-project) page.